bhftbootcamp/Jinja2Cpp.jl/docs/src/pages/manual.md

 ## Call

 The `{% call %}` statement allows calling a macro that generates reusable content blocks.
+Inside the macro, the special function `caller()` can be used to render the block of content passed from the `{% call %}` statement.
 This is useful when you need to pass dynamic content or wrap elements within a reusable function-like structure.

+#### Key Features:
+- Calls a macro with or without arguments.
+- Allows passing a block of content to the macro.
+- Uses `caller()` inside the macro to render the passed content.

-For more information see the [source](https://jinja.palletsprojects.com/en/stable/templates/#call).
+For more information see the [Child Template](@ref) or [source](https://jinja.palletsprojects.com/en/stable/templates/#call).

 #### Examples